the-turing-way/the-turing-way/book/website/community-handbook/persona/persona-contributors.md

 (ch-persona-contributors)=
-## Contributor's personas and pathways
+## Contributor's Personas and Pathways

 In this document, we have created personas for _The Turing Way_ contributors and users based on their initial engagements with the project as a reader, learner, resource developer, reviewer and maintainer.